Brain-mapping technique aids understanding of sleep, wakefulness

 The researchers also found that during wakefulness, orexin neurons activate cells in other parts of the brain that negatively feed back to the sleep-active neurons in the anterior hypothalamus, keeping them from becoming active.

 "This makes perfect sense," said Dr. Yanagisawa, a Howard Hughes Medical Institute investigator at UT Southwestern.
 "When one group of neurons is active, the other group must be inactive, and vice versa.
 It's a seesaw, or flip-flop, mechanism.
 That's important because you don't want to be half-asleep.
 You want to be either completely awake or completely asleep."
-(Watch a ScienCentral video on Dr. Yanagisawa's research).

 Another finding from the Neuron study may help explain why once you're awake and moving around, you tend to stay awake, a process called activity induced consolidation of wakefulness.